katsmamina/HYF-website/planning/backlog.md

 -  **Student**: As a Student I want to approach the 'apply' option from any webpage so that I could immediately apply for the program:
    -  [ ] Given when I visit any webpage then APPLY button is a part of the header
-   -  [ ] Given when I click on the APPLY button I am redirected to the google form
+   -  [ ] Given when I click on the APPLY button I am redirected to the google application form
 -  **Student**: As a Student I want to easily learn about the conditions to join the HYF program so that I can estimate my chances:
-   -  [ ] Given when I visit the Main Page then I can see the list of conditions to apply to HYF
+   -  [ ] Given when I visit the Homepage then I can see the list of conditions to apply to HYF
 -  **Student**: As a Student I want to know when the next application process takes place and when the next classes start so that I could apply on time:
-   -  [ ] Given when I visit the Main Page then I can see the information on next application and program dates
+   -  [ ] Given when I visit the Homepage then I can see the information on next application and program dates
 -  **Student**: As a Student I want to know the list of languages learned in HYF:
-   -  [ ] Given when I visit the Main Page then I can see the list of languages and the icons
+   -  [ ] Given when I visit the Homepage and the Program page then I can see the list of languages and the icons

 -  **Volunteer**: As a Volunteer I want to ... so that ...: